InnerWorld

 Not a chat log.
 A living landscape of your inner world — parts, shifts, and the story they tell over time.

-Free forever · No diagnosis · Private by default
+30 days free · No diagnosis · Private by default

 Are you a therapist or facilitator?